icopy-site/awesome/docs/awesome/awesome-falsehood.md

 - [Falsehoods about Fonts](https://github.com/RoelN/Font-Falsehoods) - Assumptions about typography on the web and in desktop applications.
 - [Truths programmers should know about case](https://www.b-list.org/weblog/2018/nov/26/case/) - A complete reverse of the falsehoods format, on the topic of case (as in uppercase and lowercase text).

+## Video Games

+- [The Door Problem](https://lizengland.com/blog/2014/04/the-door-problem/) - All the things you have not considered implementing for your doors in games.

 ## Contributing

 Your contributions are always welcome\!
 Please take a look at the [contribution guidelines](https://github.com/kdeldycke/awesome-falsehood/blob/main/.github/contributing.md) first.